Herb-crusted, pan-seared pork tenderloin with apples is the perfect fancy but easy dinner you can make at home.

 - chicken stock

 Instead of chicken stock, you can use vegetable stock or chicken broth.
+You can also use bone broth if you'd like a deeper flavor and more protein.

 How to make pork tenderloin with apples